42devs/transbank-sdk-node/docs/README.md

 *this is only a test, in all examples there're gonna be the necesary params*

 ## Commercially?
-You need to contact to transbank  and pray- to register your commerce and wait for the params to use in production.
+You need to contact to transbank _and pray_ to register your commerce and wait for the params to use in production.
 Sometimes is slow to get, but when you have it you can use the commerce without any problem.

 # Products